Your old fishing gear belongs in the bin, not the sea. Find out why it can be so dangerous for marine life.

 Naturally on a day out fishing, lines and ropes do break, so losing fishing gear can sometimes be unavoidable.
 But if you have a choice between throwing your old line and hooks in the sea or waiting to put them in a bin on shore, make the choice that protects our precious marine wildlife.

 How can you help?

-If you see an entangled bird or marine mammal, the best thing to do is contact your nearest Natural Resource Centre for advice.
+If you see an entangled bird or marine mammal, the best thing to do is contact your nearest National Parks and Wildlife Service office for advice.

 Did you know…